ordinaryzelig/zmk-config/README.md

     - Switch controller on.
     - It should be detectable by bluetooth.
 Connect like any bluetooth device.
     - Right should automatically connect to left.

+## Keymap config

+- Edit config.cradio.keymap.
+- Push to github.
+- Action will automatically run.
+- If successful, download the resulting zip file.
+- Unzip and flash.